-Students from these health professional schools will be immersed in community-based learning environments that currently include working with public health practitioners, physicians, nurses, and social workers in order to shape their professional identities and learn norms and values of behaviors in their own and in other health professions.
+Students from these health professions schools will be immersed in community-based learning environments which include working with public health practitioners, physicians, nurses, and social workers in order to shape their professional identities and learn the norms and values of behaviors in their own field of health professions, as well as in others.

 Attached is a brief message from Barbara Glickstein, the new Program Director of the ITEACH Project: Read more here.

 The HPEC is looking forward to working with all participants of the ITEACH program.